Honor Code Violations

-- If the student accepts responsibility or is found responsible, evidence may be presented by both the investigator and accused student that may be relevant regarding an appropriate sanction(s).
+- If the student accepts responsibility or is found responsible, evidence may be presented by the accused student that may be relevant regarding an appropriate sanction(s).

 - After hearing any evidence and witness testimony relevant to sanctions, the panel deliberates in private.
 The panel considers an appropriate sanction and will adhere to any presumptive sanction authorized by University policy unless the panel finds the presence of unusual circumstances that warrant deviation from the presumptive sanction.
 Panels not imposing presumptive sanctions should be prepared to defend their decision.